benjamin-shapiro/benjamin-shapiro.github.io/README.md

 ## Code

-* ### EO Unlocked
+* ### EO Unlocked: Metadata Search Engine for Earth Observation
+  >
 * ### Wingman: Real-Time Hazard Detection and Warning System for Cyclists
+  >
 * ### NashCalc: The Most Intuitive Way to Game Theorize
+  >
 * ### Aromap: The Olfactory Social Network
- * >Our web application lets you track and report smells around your area!
+  >Our web application lets you track and report smells around your area!
 Smell something stinky?
 Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends!
 In a world where smells are our most dear sense, aroMap is your guiding light.

 * ### Real-Time Profanity Filtering in Audio
+  >
 ## Creative

 * ### [Photography](https://bshapirophoto.com)